We have tried to answer the most common questions below. Please use the form on the contact page if you have further questions.

 For starters, we are not a Chinese restaurant!
 While we do have some menu items that have names resembling some of your Chinese favorites, our dishes are fresh and healthy Asian fusion creations.
 Chef Chy cooks Cambodian and Thai dishes with his twist.

-The sweet & sour chicken has a from-scratch tangy sauce served with chicken, pineapple & mixed vegetables.
+The sweet & sour chicken has a tangy sauce served with chicken, pineapple & mixed vegetables.
 The chicken is not breaded and fried – it is stir fried, making this dish light and healthy!
 Same with our Sesame Chicken…you might be surprised when you first get this – it isn’t that sugary red/brown sauce.
 It is a thin brown sauce, stir fried with chicken and vegetables and served with toasted sesame seeds on top.
 Make no mistake, it is delicious and really healthy!
 Both of these dishes are very popular!

 Your Pad Thai tastes different…